 The bottle with funnel is “LED”.
 The one with no funnel is “UV”.
 Clearly the “LED” will be quicker and more powerful.

-How does the gel cure in UV LEV lamps?
+How does the gel cure in UV LED lamps?

-All UV LED Gel nail polish use little things called photo initiators.
+All UV LED Gel nail polish and other gels, use little things called photo initiators.
 A photo initiator is a chemical compound used to activate the drying process (curing) for inks, coatings, and adhesives.
-They are designed to react to specific wavelengths of light, primarily in the UV range.
+They are designed to react to specific wavelengths of UV light.

-Very simply when you mix photo initiators and UV light, the photo initiators simply absorb energy from the light and activate other molecules.
-This cause a reaction, making the wet gel polishes into a hard, plastic-like substance.
+Very simply when you mix photo initiators and UV light, the photo initiators absorb energy from the light and activate other molecules.
+This causes a reaction, making the wet gel polishes into a hard, plastic-like substance.

 Why you should always check lamps with your gel polish supplier

-A gel which cures at say 395nm in a UV led lamp emitting 365nm, would be like trying to get a square peg into a round hole, it simply will not work.
+Attempting to cure a gel which cures at say 395nm in a UV led lamp that emits 365nm, would be like trying to get a square peg into a round hole, it simply will not work.
 This is why each brand has a lamp that they know works.
 It does not mean a gel polish brand makes their own lamp, which is highly unlikely, they do though order from a factory that does make lamps, and specify a frequency.

 Will my gel cure in another brand of lamp?

 In a perfect world the gel polish manufacturers would all have a single type of initiator, for instance curing at only one frequency of light.
 Wouldn’t that be awesome?
-The gel would for example cure in seconds!
-The world is not perfect sadly and even the same manufacturer would be forced to use different photo initiators.
-In light and dark colours of gel polish for example, in light colour polish certain initiators may cause a yellow tone, whereas in black this is not an issue.
+All gel would cure in seconds!
+The world is not perfect sadly and even the same manufacturer are forced to use different photo initiators.
+In light and dark colours of gel polish for instance, in light colours certain initiators may cause a yellow tone, whereas in black this is not an issue.
 Similarly in different gel products such as builder gels, art gels and so on, different initiators work best.

-This means that nail UV LED lamps all work within a spectrum of light.
-For this reason often a lamp will actually cure other brands as well.
+This means that nail UV LED lamps must work within a range of light.
+Thus often a lamp will actually cure other brands as well.
 Ultimately you are best off using the lamp recommended by the gel polish brand.

 Does your lamp cure through gel polish?

 You all know that UV LED lamps cannot cure what they cannot penetrate.
 Think of the sun, the most powerful UV light source, if you sit under an umbrella, it will not burn you.
-So how can a thick layer of gel be cured even by a great lamp?
-A not so good lamp will struggle to penetrate even a thin layer.
+So how can a thick layer of gel be cured even by a great lamp let alone a not so good lamp?
 Answer, do not apply gel too thick rather do more thin layers and cure each layer.
 Don’t use a weak, poor quality lamp!!!!

 A few words on the real cheap ones.